Millard Fillmore: National figure

 The Democrats nominated Senator Silas Wright as their gubernatorial candidate and former Tennessee Governor James K. Polk for president.
 Although Fillmore worked to gain support among German-Americans, a major constituency, he was hurt among immigrants by the fact that in New York City, Whigs had supported a nativist candidate in the mayoral election earlier in 1844, and Fillmore and his party were tarred with that brush.
 He was not friendly to immigrants and blamed his defeat on "foreign Catholics".
 Clay was beaten as well.
 Fillmore's biographer Paul Finkelman suggested that Fillmore's hostility to immigrants and his weak position on slavery had defeated him for governor.

-In 1846 Fillmore was involved in the founding of what is now the University at Buffalo (earlier the University of Buffalo), became its first chancellor, and served until his death in 1874.
+In 1846 Fillmore was involved in the founding of the University of Buffalo (now the University at Buffalo), became its first chancellor, and served until his death in 1874.
 He had opposed the annexation of Texas, spoke against the subsequent Mexican–American War, and saw the war as a contrivance to extend slavery's realm.
 Fillmore was angered when President Polk vetoed a river and harbors bill that would have benefited Buffalo, and he wrote, "May God save the country for it is evident the people will not."
 At the time, New York governors served a two-year term, and Fillmore could have had the Whig nomination in 1846 had he wanted it.
 He actually came within one vote of it while he maneuvered to get the nomination for his supporter, John Young, who was elected.
 A new constitution for New York State provided the office of comptroller to be made elective, as were the attorney general and some other positions that were formerly chosen by the state legislature.
 Fillmore's work in finance as the Ways and Means chairman made him an obvious candidate for comptroller, and he was successful in getting the Whig nomination for the 1847 election.
-With a united party at his back, Fillmore won by 38,000 votes, the largest margin that a Whig candidate for statewide office would ever achieve in New York.
+With a united party, Fillmore won by 38,000 votes, the largest margin that a Whig candidate for statewide office would ever achieve in New York.

-Before moving to Albany to take office on January 1, 1848, he had left his law firm and rented out his house.
+Before moving to Albany to take office on January 1, 1848, six days before his 48th birthday, he had left his law firm and rented out his house.
 Fillmore received positive reviews for his service as comptroller.
 In that office he was a member of the state canal board, supported its expansion, and saw that it was managed competently.
 He secured an enlargement of Buffalo's canal facilities.
 The comptroller regulated the banks, and Fillmore stabilized the currency by requiring that state-chartered banks keep New York and federal bonds to the value of the banknotes they issued.
 A similar plan was adopted by Congress in 1864.